Murgator/fivem-donation-script-tip4serv/README.md

 ## How to buy and receive your order

-1) Player buys a product on Tip4Serv store.
+1) Player make a donation on Tip4Serv store.
 2) The player receives his order in the game.

 The player can also type `/checkdonate` on the server chat to receive his order faster.